jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 categories: programming
 ---

 Sorry if this was an the unwelcome surprise.
-We expect computers to be ... perhaps not infallible, but at least ... predictable?
+We don't expect computers to be infallible, but at least _predictable_?
 This abs() function, it has _one job_.
 And it can return a negative number?

 Well, if it comforts you it does not happen in all languages.
-But in several mainstream languages (such as  C, Java and Rust), the library function abs() on a default integer has exactly one special case where the outcome is negative.
+But if you compile code with C, Java, or even Rust, the library function abs() has exactly one special case where the outcome is negative.
 Is this a big deal?
 Most likely no. But I thought it was a nice nerdy topic for my first blog post.
 My wife appeared to agree: "Well, I guess you've got to start small!".

-Now, some of you may have correctly guessed this has to do with _2's complement_ representation of signed integers.
+Now, some of you may have correctly guessed this has to do with _[2's complement](https://en.wikipedia.org/wiki/Two's_complement)_ representation of signed integers.
 Correct.
 If you know how that works, free to skip the next section.

 # 2's complement

-Your computer uses [2's complement](https://en.wikipedia.org/wiki/Two's_complement).
-In 2's complement, a 32 bit number can have the values -2 147 483 648 up to 2 147 483 647.
-abs() is simple: it will negate all the negative numbers.
-So the lowest value does not have a positive counterpart.
-If you negate it, it should become +2 147 483 648.
-There is your problem: in 32 bit, there is no such value.
-Now what happens in stead?

-## What 2's complement means

-Any digital counter with a fixed number of position will overflow default.
-If you have mechanical 3 digit "trip length" counter in your car, it will overflow after 999 km/miles to 000 km/miles.
-The counter can also go backwards if you drive the car in reverse.
-Drive 1 km/mile backward and the mechanical trip counter will roll back to 999.
+Let's first talk about overflow.
+Digital counters with a fixed number of position can overflow.
+A mechanical distance counter in a car will overflow after 99999.9 kilometers to 00000.0 kilometers.
+If we assume that the counter goes backwards if you reverse, you could start with a counter of 0, back up a while, and watch the mechanical trip counter roll back to 99999.9.
 In binary arithmetic with fixed lenghts, it works the same.
 If you count backward from  0x0000 0000 ([in hex](https://simple.wikipedia.org/wiki/Hexadecimal)) you will get 0xFFFF FFFF, the highest representable number.
-This will is what is used to represent for -1.
-For ease of implementation, any number with the highest bit set is considered negative.

-In 32 bit,  the value -2 147 483 648 is represented as 0x8000 0000.
-To calculate its absolute value, we must negate it, so we flip all the bits, to get 0x7FFF FFFF.
-Add 1, that becomes 0x8000 0000.
-That ... exactly what we started with.
-For the minimum int value, negating its value returns that same value.
-This is especcially surprising because it also means that abs() will return negative values.

-The rule for abs() is: test the number's sign.
-If negative, negate the number, otherwise return it as-is.
+In 2's complement math 0xFFFF FFFF is the bit pattern used to represent -1.
+To get the other negative numbers, you can subtract any positive number from 0, and what you get due to the overflow is how you represent it in 2's complement.
+For ease of implementation, any value with the highest bit set is considered negative.
+This means half of all the numbers you can represent are negative.
+The remaining half are all postive numbers AND zero.
+Therefore in 2's complement there are more _negative_ numbers than there are positive.
+This means that the lowest negative number is -2 147 483 648 (hex 0x8000 0000) has no positive counterpart.

-## Negate in 2's complement
+# Negate in 2's complement

-How does one negate a 2's complement number?
-You can subtract the number from 0 (obviously).
-In hardware, you cal also flip all the bits, and then add a 1.
-If you start with 1, flipping all the bits will produce 0xFE.
-Adding one produces  0xFF, which is -1, as expected.
+If we want to negate -2 147 483 648, we immediately run into a problem: +2 147 483 648 does not exist as a signed 32 bit int.
+However for unsigned integers +2 147 483 648 **does** exist.
+It is at least plausible that that is the answer we'll get.
+And +2 147 483 648 is represented as ...
+0x8000 0000.
+That is the SAME VALUE as is used for -2 147 483 648!

+How can this be?
+Well the simplest explanation is 0x8000 0000 is both 2 147 483 648 steps away from zero if you count forward, and it is also 2 147 483 648 steps away if you count backward (with overflow).

+There is another way to negate numbers in 2's complement: Flip all the bits and add 1.

 # How do programming languages deal with this?